-Breaded pork chops, crispy on both sides and not dried out, were like the mystical dinnertime unicorns moms just couldn’t seem to find.
+Breaded baked pork chops, crispy on both sides and not dried out, were like the mystical dinnertime unicorns moms just couldn’t seem to find.
 Such a pity.
 Especially when you consider there’s absolutely no denying the scrumptiousness of a perfectly cooked, crusted pork chop.
 Don’t get me wrong: Good pork chops existed...they were just smothered in gravy, came packaged with scalloped potatoes in creamy pork chop casserole form, or came directly out of the frying pan.

 As much as we all love fried food, don’tcha feel better when you don’t eat it?
 Ugh.
 Me too.
 Such a bummer.
 So I set off on a mission.
 A mission to find a perfectly cooked, oven-baked, crusted pork chop.
 And guess what?
 Turns out, they’re a real thing after all.

-HOW TO BAKE CRUSTED PORK CHOPS IN THE OVEN THAT WON’T DRY OUT
+HOW TO MAKE BREADED BAKED PORK CHOPS IN THE OVEN THAT WON’T DRY OUT

 1. SEASON THE PORK CHOPS

 Think about how you would go about making classic Baked Pork Chops, the kind without the breading.
 You would start with the seasoning, yes?
 Of course.
 One of the biggest mistakes people make when it comes to breaded meats is in the seasoning.
 Rather than focusing solely on the crust, give the pork itself a little love too.
 Seasoning the pork directly ensures flavor in every bite.